erichederstedt/TempEngineDocs/docs/Tutorials/Editor/Materials/Material Editor.md

 ![FindMaterial](MaterialEditorFind.png)

-2. In the window there are a few things.
+In the window there are a few things:

 1. Starting from the top we find the name of the material.
 Here you can drag an existing material to edit or create a new one using the same textures.